DimitarChristoff/mailcheck/test/README.md

 Standalone testing via `buster test` w/o browser capture is not supported yet, though you could probably try jsdom - edit buster.js config and give it a go.
 Also, you'd need the server only version of mootools.

 **nb** please note that when in capture mode via `buster server`, IE7 and IE8 will fire an exception - which is to do with lack of `Object.create`, referenced in one of buster's dependencies `bundle.js`.
-Having said that, the tests will run just fine and produce a result like this in your console:
+As a work-around, an es5-shim has been provided that makes tests run in IE7/8 as well.

 ```sh
 dchristoff@Dimitars-iMac:~/projects/mailcheck (master):